 - Business Networking International (BNI): Weekly networking meetings held at Elsie Whiteley Innovation Centre.

-- Business For Calderdale : Business for Calderdale is a not-for-profit association for local businesses within the Calderdale area.
-The objective is to provide the local business community for networking opportunities.
+- Business for Calderdale : Business for Calderdale is a not-for-profit association for local businesses within the Calderdale area.
+It aims to give the local business community the chance to network.

 - Calderdale College : Local provider of further and higher education and training.

-- Community Foundation for Calderdale : The Community Foundation for Calderdale is a registered charity that manages and distributes funds on behalf of individuals, companies, charitable trusts and statutory bodies to meet the needs of people living in the Calderdale area.
+- Community Foundation for Calderdale : The Community Foundation for Calderdale is a registered charity.
+It manages and distributes funds on behalf of individuals, companies, charitable trusts and statutory bodies.
+This is to help meet the needs of people living in the Calderdale area.